microsoft/vscode-wiki/Git-&-SCM-Issues.md

 # Issues

 ## Repository discovery
+WIP

-## List of changes does not refresh
+## SCM changes does not refresh
+WIP

 ## Editor decorators (add/modified) do not render
+WIP

 # Logging